-Daniel Becker represents pharmaceutical and biotechnology companies in all areas of patent counseling, including life cycle management, post-issuance proceedings, patent portfolio development and restructuring, peer review of patent portfolios, transactional and financing IP due diligence, and offensive and defensive patent strategy.
+Dan Becker represents biotech and pharmaceutical companies in all areas of patent counseling, including life cycle management, patent portfolio development and restructuring, post-issuance proceedings, investment and transactional intellectual property due diligence, and offensive and defensive patent strategy.
 He is a registered patent lawyer.

 Dan has extensive experience in pharmaceutical life cycle management, both for marketed pharmaceutical products and for products in late-stage clinical development that require additional patent term.
-Prior to joining Fenwick, Dan had been responsible for worldwide prosecution of a second generation patent family protecting one of the world's best-selling prescription pharmaceuticals.
-For an Italian specialty pharmaceutical company with an NDA pending at the FDA, Dan secured issuance of two next-generation patents covering the proposed clinical indication for the company's new chemical entity for treatment of Parkinson's disease, for which first generation composition of matter claims had already expired.
-For a venture-backed company repurposing a drug product that had earlier failed clinical trials in a different indication, Dan designed a strategy for newly claiming the drug substance per se, including advice on new in vitro experiments, and drafting, filing and prosecution of a new patent application, achieving allowance of Orange Book-listable claims shortly after acquisition of the company for $325M upfront plus $120M in contingent value rights.
+Prior to joining Fenwick & West, Dan was responsible for worldwide prosecution of a second-generation patent family protecting the world's best-selling prescription pharmaceutical, including coordinating successful defense against 15 European opponents.
+For a venture-backed company repurposing a drug product that had earlier failed phase 3 clinical trials in a different indication, Dan designed a strategy for newly claiming the drug substance per se, including advice on new in vitro experiments, drafting, filing and prosecution of a new patent family, achieving allowance of Orange Book-listable claims shortly after acquisition of the company for $325M upfront plus $120M in contingent value rights.
 More recently, for another venture-backed company, Dan designed a patent strategy that led to new drug substance and drug product claims for a complex mixture API in phase 1 clinical trials; the company was acquired for $200M upfront, and the acquirer was then itself purchased for $1.2B.
 In 2012, in an effort to secure additional patent term for a newly-issued patent covering a French client's lead compound, Dan argued cross-motions for summary judgment in the District Court for the Eastern District of Virginia, advancing a patent term adjustment theory crafted in collaboration with a former colleague.

-In his post-issuance practice, Dan has represented clients before the U.S. Patent and Trademark Office's Patent Trial and Appeal Board in interference proceedings and on appeal from ex parte reexamination and inter partes reexamination.
-He has served as lead counsel in 10 concurrent ex parte and inter partes reexamination proceedings in the past few years, including reexamination concurrent with infringement litigation.
+In his post-issuance practice, Dan has represented clients before the U.S. Patent and Trademark Office's Patent Trial and Appeal Board as lead counsel in inter partes reviews, interference proceedings, ex parte and inter partes reexamination proceedings, and appeal from ex parte reexamination and inter partes reexamination.

 Prior to his legal career, Dan conducted research in molecular immunology and in eukaryotic gene expression.
 Certain of his publications are still being cited in the scientific literature.